Table of Contents

 - Unanticipated use of a recharge center or unit conducting internal sales

 - Discovery of error in use of University resources not approved for project

-The Research Compliance Office will review project records and deactivate the registration as appropriate.
+Research Integrity and Compliance (RIC) will review project records and deactivate the registration as appropriate.

 Approvers must ensure that financial documents include a statement that the project is using human embryos or embryonic stem cells ineligible for federal/state funding.

-RCO conducts transaction reviews to confirm that preparer and approver responsibilities are fulfilled.
-RCO will review each registration holder's purchasing and inventory processes and records during the project period and when a registration becomes active or deactivated.
-RCO provides ongoing oversight for all regulatory aspects of the research.
+RIC conducts transaction reviews to confirm that preparer and approver responsibilities are fulfilled.
+RIC will review each registration holder's purchasing and inventory processes and records during the project period and when a registration becomes active or deactivated.
+RIC provides ongoing oversight for all regulatory aspects of the research.

 Sponsored Projects Administration (SPA)